ihhub/fheroes2/doc/README.txt

 game to be able to play it.

-If you do not have the original Heroes of Might and Magic II game please run 'download_demo.bat' file on Windows, or open 'script/demo' directory and run 'demo_linux.sh' for Linux OS or 'demo_macos.sh' for MacOS.
+If you do not have the original Heroes of Might and Magic II game please run 'demo_windows.bat' file on Windows, or open 'script/demo' directory and run 'demo_linux.sh' for Linux OS or 'demo_macos.sh' for MacOS.
 This script will download and install all needed files.